Tampa Birth Injury Lawyers

-Abrahamson & Uiterwyk is a Tampa, FL law firm with 10+ attorneys who focus their practices exclusively in the area of injury compensation.
-For more than 25 years, our attorneys and staff have been helping victims and their families.
+Abrahamson & Uiterwyk is a Tampa, FL law firm with 10+ lawyers who focus their practices exclusively in the area of injury compensation.
+For more than 25 years, our lawyers and staff have been helping victims and their families.
 Our Tampa birth injury attorneys have represented more than 15,000 clients in Tampa and throughout Florida, and have helped them seek the compensation through thorough case preparation, strategic settlement negotiations, and aggressive representation at trial.

 At Abrahamson & Uiterwyk, we offer free initial consultations, and we do not charge any legal fees or costs unless we win compensation.
 As a result, it costs you nothing to sit down with one of our injury attorneys to learn more about your rights.
 If your child suffered a birth injury and you believe that medical malpractice may be to blame, we encourage you to contact us 24/7 so that we can help you begin the recovery process.

 Schedule a Free, No-Obligation at Our Law Offices in Tampa, FL

 If you are considering a birth injury claim, it is important that you speak with our Tampa birth injury attorneys as soon as possible.
 The amount of time that you have to file a birth injury claim is limited, and if you wait you, could jeopardize your ability to secure financial compensation.
 To sit down with one of our experienced Tampa birth injury lawyers in a free, one-on-one consultation, call us at (800) 753-5203, start a Live Chat, or send us a message online today.